 This fascination with other countries and cultures began during my childhood as a MK (missionary kid) in hot and humid Southeast Asia.
 That is, until my fourth grade year, when my parents moved the family to overcast and soggy Washington State—cue culture shock!
 I attended Biola University in sunny SoCal (Southern California), where I got my B.A. as well as M.R.S. degree—that is, married my college boyfriend, after we bonded over Jesus, vintage VWs, KROQ, Depeche Mode, Monty Python, and In-N-Out Burger.
 (And lived happily—and messily—ever after in California.)

 Writing and speaking about physical, creative, spiritual—and most of the time unintentionally wacky—adventures has been my lifelong calling.
-When I’m not losing luggage internationally, I can be found attempting to write about those experiences at home in my 1920's vintage-themed (read: highly cluttered) casita in Pasadena, California with my saint of a husband, J.C., two angelic (at times) children, Dexter and Clementine, two fake Schnauzers (until we can get real terriers), and two Plump Lumps (who claim to be guinea pigs).
+When I’m not losing luggage internationally, I can be found attempting to write about those experiences at home in my 1920's vintage-themed (read: highly cluttered) casita in Southern California with my saint of a husband, two angelic (at times) children, two fake Schnauzers (until we can get real terriers), and two Plump Lumps (who claim to be guinea pigs).